Azure-Samples/cosmosdb-materialized-views/README.md

 - Azure Storage
 - Azure Function (using Consumption Plan)
 - Application Insight
-- Cosmos DB with 2 Collections (1000 RU/s each)
+- Cosmos DB with 3 Collections (raw and view with 1000 RU each, leases with 400 RU)

 ## Run the Producer application